ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

   3. Hopefully fixed Moon Druids/Wild Shape having issues with mod incompatability.
   4. Adjusted load order to hopefully resolve Barbarian rage issues.
   5. ~~ADDED Chiz's 5e Spell Adjustments~~ and Animate Dead Plus Plus.
 Trying to use Chiz's mod caushes the game to crash, probably because there are too many mods all trying to make changes/references to certain spells hitting the engine limit (in other words, nothing wrong with Chiz's mod, the problem is me trying to layer a lasagna too thick for the oven).
-  6. blank
+  6. ADDED a secret mod.
-  7. REMOVED Spellfire Sorcerer.
+  7. ADDED Stargazer - Ranger Subclass.
   8. REMOVED The Archmage Patron.
-  9. UPDATED about 28 mods (with several updates not being save safe).
+  9. UPDATED about 33 mods (with several updates not being save safe).
   10. ADDED Recruit Karlach Earlier.
   11. ADDED Automatic Magical Secrets Extender.
   12. ADDED Gab's Equipment for evaluation.